tukkek/minim/rules.md

 * Exactly like powers.
 Roll equal or-lower to spend a faith-point and activate the item.
 * By reducing its quality by 1, which guarantees its effect occurs and destroying the item once it reaches 0-quality.
 Narrators may determine that some-items like grenades or potions can only be used this-way.

 Narrators who want to avoid hoarding may establish that characters only have as-many gear-**slots** as their brass-score.
 This represents encumbrance and versatility (and magic-attunement in fantasy-settings).

-Mundane-items like food; rope; lights... are carried in a single-slot bag (the *happy-adventurer's kit*)!
+## Prices
 This table shows prices for gears and goods.
 Player-characters can sell them for half the listed-price.
 | Price | Gear bonus or quality | Fantasy-goods       | Modern-goods         | Science-fiction goods    |
 | ----- | --------------------- | ------------------- | -------------------- | ------------------------ |